aaronpeterson/poach/README.md

 #Poach

-Poach is a work in progress and currently just provides anti-collision on usernames seeded by PassportJS oauth strategies.
+Poach is a work in progress and currently only provides anti-collision on usernames seeded by PassportJS oauth strategies.
+Don't use this right now.
+It's sort of in proof-of-concept stage.
+I needed something that would extend PassportJS beyond authentication.

 For example, in a Passport Twitter strategy implementation, you might seed Poach.user() with Passport's profile.username.